noteed/multiple-ghc-versions/README.md

 $ nix-build -A binaries --no-out-link --argstr pkgssrc nixos-23.11
 ```

+# Combinations

+The different versions of both GHC and Nixpkgs can be combined.
+To list and
+build easily those combinations, a `release.nix` file is provided.

 # Resources

 This repository uses Nix and Haskell without flakes, and has multiple GHC